-Cooking Tips Baking Rack placement Follow the instructions in "Oven Control Features" on starting on page 20.
-When using only one rack, place the rack so the food is in the center of the oven.
+Cooking Recommendation Baking Rack placement Follow the instructions in "Setting Oven Controls" on page 21 When using only one rack, place the rack so the food is in the center of the oven.
 Preheat Fully preheat the oven before baking items like cookies, cakes, biscuits and breads.
 Insert food immediately after the beep.
 Checking food Use the window and oven light when checking food.
 Opening the door may reduce baking performance.
-Bake Bake is the best function to use for baking on multiple racks.
+Bake or Convection Bake Convection bake is the best function to use for baking on multiple racks.
+For best performance, see "Convection Bake" on page 26 Food placement Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation.